orientechnologies/orientdb-docs/Indexes.md

 Starting from v2.2, Indexes do not ignore NULL values, but they are indexes as any other values.
 This means that if you have a UNIQUE index, you cannot have multiple NULL keys.
 This applies only to the new indexes, opening a database with indexes previously created, will all ignore NULL by default.

-To create an index that expressely ignore nulls (like the default with v2.1 and earlier), look at the following examples by usinng SQL or Java API.
+To create an index that expressly ignore nulls (like the default with v2.1 and earlier), look at the following examples by using SQL or Java API.

 SQL:
 <pre>